ibm-cloud-docs/secrets-manager/vault-api.md

 | Request parameters         | Description                                                                         |
 | ------------- | ----------------------------------------------------------------------------------- |
 | `api_key`     | An {{site.data.keyword.cloud_notm}} API key that can create and manage service IDs.
 The API key must be assigned the Editor platform role on the Access Groups Service and the Operator platform role on the IAM Identity Service. |
-{: caption="IAM secrets engine request parameters" caption-side="top"}
+{: caption="IAM secrets engine request parameters" caption-side="bottom"}
 {: #iam-secrets-engine-request-params}
 {: tab-title="IAM credentials"}
 {: tab-group="vault-configure-secret-type-params"}